emerson-escolar/TDAPatents/README.md

     ```

-## Details on the Mapper output - html version
+## Mapper output - html version

+As one of the outputs, an interactive visualization of the Mapper graph is produced (using kmapper).

 At the top of the page, there is a "COLOR FUNCTION" dropdown.
 Select the color function to be used:  "years" or "total patent size" or "sector" information.